mukhtar-github/react-advanced/README.md

 ### useEffect - Dependency list

-What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies, that's called a *List of Dependencies.* If you only want useEffect to run in the initial render, so you should add the second argument, and you pass it as an empty array.
+What is *Second Parameter?* It is the parameter after the callback function of the useEffect, and it's an array of dependencies, that's called a *List of Dependencies.*

+If you only want useEffect to run in the initial render, so you should add the second argument, and you pass it as an empty array.

+But when we pass a value into the the empty array, each time the vaue changed, the useEffect will run as well as the useState.

 We can add as many useEffect in our component as we want.
-The second useEffect only runs at the first render.
+However, the second useEffect only runs at the first render because we passed an empty array to it.

 ```javascript
 import React, { useState, useEffect } from 'react';